oracle-livelabs/converged/obaas/setup/setup.md

 ### Objectives

 In this lab, you will:

 * Install the tools needed to develop and deploy applications using Oracle Backend for Spring Boot
-* (Optional) Install the tools needed to develop mobile and/or web applications using Oracle Backend for Spring Boot (iuncluding Parse Platform)
+* (Optional) Install the tools needed to develop mobile and/or web applications using Oracle Backend for Spring Boot (including Parse Platform)

 ### Prerequisites

 This lab assumes you have:

 * One of the recommended platforms, as listed above

 ## Task 1: Install the Integrated Development Environment